laserprec/AutoDrive/README.md

     Through more test on the hardware, I found it more fitting to use one linear mapping, particularly `17.9x + 1439`, as it produce more balanced steering angle around the range between `[-18, 18]` for steering angle degree and `[1200, 1780]` for pulse width.

+### Optimizing Pipeline

+1. Dramatically reduce the time it takes to record an image by using the keyword `use_video_port=True`

+    The picamera API can record multiple images without re-initializing the buffer.
+We can take advantage of this by using the following API methods:

+        camera.capture_continuous(stream, 'jpeg', use_video_port=True):

+1. We can also use the Movidius Compute Stick to accelerate the inference time of our neural network.
+See [link](https://www.dlology.com/blog/how-to-run-keras-model-on-movidius-neural-compute-stick/).

 ## Resources and References: